nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 ## Quick start
 <div markdown="block" class="alert alert-warning">

 :warning: We assume that you have some basic knowledge of terminal commands.
-You can learn how to do so with [this guide](https://www.freecodecamp.org/news/command-line-for-beginners/)
+You can learn how to use the terminal with [this guide](https://www.freecodecamp.org/news/command-line-for-beginners/)

 </div>